On Hardness and Approximation of Broadcasting in Structured Graphs: Preliminaries

 \section{Preliminaries}

-We use notation $[n]$ and $[n,m]$ for positive integers $n$ and $m$ for the set of all natural numbers less than or equal to $n$ and all natural numbers between $n$ and $m$ (inclusive), respectively (i.e. $[n]=\{1,2,\ldots, n\}$ and $[n,m]=\{n,n+1,\ldots, m\}$).
+We use notation $[n]$ and $[n,m]$ for positive integers $n$ and $m$ for the set of all positive integers less than or equal to $n$ and all positive integers between $n$ and $m$ (inclusive), respectively (i.e. $[n]=\{1,2,\ldots, n\}$ and $[n,m]=\{n,n+1,\ldots, m\}$).
 Also, we refer to the number of distinct elements in a multiset as its “support”. \begin{definition}[\textsc{Telephone Broadcasting}~\cite{hedetniemi1988broadsurvey}] An instance $(G,s)$ of the \emph{\telebr} problem is defined by a connected, undirected, and unweighted graph $G=(V, E)$ and a vertex $s \in V$, where $s$ is the only informed vertex.
 The broadcasting protocol is synchronous and occurs in discrete rounds.
 In each round, an informed vertex can inform at most one of its uninformed neighbors.
 The goal is to broadcast the message as quickly as possible so that all vertices in $V$ get informed in the minimum number of rounds. \end{definition}

 Given that the problem can be solved in linear time on trees~\cite{fraigniaud2002polynomial}, it is common to represent a \emph{broadcast scheme}—that is, a feasible solution to the problem—by a spanning tree of $G$ rooted at $s$.
 We refer to such a tree as a \emph{broadcast tree}.
 In this tree, an edge $(u,v)$ in the tree indicates that vertex $v$ receives the message from $u$ in the broadcast process.
 Thus, throughout the paper, the terms “broadcast tree’’ and “broadcast scheme’’ are used interchangeably.
 Likewise, a \emph{broadcast subtree} denotes a partial solution, i.e., a subtree of a broadcast tree capturing how a subset of vertices is informed.
 Throughout, we use $\bropt(G,s)$ to denote the optimal broadcast time of graph $G$ when the originator is $s$.
 When the context is clear, we simply write $\bropt$ in place of $\bropt(G,s)$.